Karan-Dahiwale/Sales_Data_Analysis/README.md

 # 📈 Sales Forecasting

-### 🚀 *🚀 Predicting future retail sales using data-driven insights and Time Series Analysis in Python.*
+### 🚀 *Predicting future retail sales using data-driven insights and Time Series Analysis in Python.*